 Comprehensive Economic Development Strategy (CEDS)

-What is the CEDS?
+What is the CEDS planning document?

 The U.S. Department of Commerce, Economic Development Administration regulations require the Ohio Valley Regional Development Commission to develop a Comprehensive Economic Development Strategy (CEDS) every five years.
 During 2017, OVRDC developed a comprehensive 5- year plan compliant with EDA’s final regulations regarding representation from the private sector, labor, chamber of commerce, workforce development, and post-secondary education.
 For 2018-2021, OVRDC will prepare an update of that plan.